-The average total cost of interest-bearing liabilities over the past year to 30 June 2023 was 3.43% (annualised), calculated by total interest expense over the period divided by interest bearing liabilities as at 30 June 2023.
-This includes the cost of the bank margin, base rate and hedging (fixed rate).
+The total cost of interest-bearing liabilities over the period to 30 June 2023 was 3.34% (annualised) calculated by total interest expense over the period divided by interest bearing liabilities as at 30 June 2023.
+This includes the cost of the bank margin, any fixed interest rate and any floating facility rate.